Di2g10/attribution-mock-data-model/README.md

 | Dev    | Developers and maintainers | No one      |

 - Default branch should be Dev
+- Create a new branch to start working in
 - Delete this section of the template.

 ## 1. CI/CD Setup